Is return of premium life insurance worth it?

 It might sound like ROP offers the best of both worlds — the opportunity to provide a death benefit to your loved ones if you unexpectedly pass away during your ROP term, and the opportunity to get some of your monthly premium payments back if you are still living when your life insurance coverage ends — but there are some downsides.
 For example, a return of premium life insurance policy is more expensive than a standard term life policy.

 Currently, Haven Life does not offer ROP policies because our internal research indicates that it’s not what our customer base needs or is seeking.
 However, that doesn’t mean you shouldn’t consider ROP insurance as you compare your life insurance options.
 Is a return of premium life insurance worth it?
 It all depends on what you hope to get out of your life insurance policy — and what you’re willing to pay for.

 Return of premium life insurance is a type of term life insurance coverage that returns your premium payments if you are alive at the end of your coverage term.
 Again, ROP life insurance works exactly as the name indicates: as long as the insured outlives the term period, the policy returns most or all of your premiums paid at the end of the term length — and you don’t even have to pay income tax on your windfall.
 This type of coverage can be either a stand-alone policy or as an optional life insurance rider on a standard term life insurance policy.

 So why don’t we hear more rave reviews about this coverage option?
 While ROP insurance can be a nice fit for some families, it has some downsides that make it one of the less popular forms of term life insurance.

-Cost of return of premium term life insurance
+Pros and cons of return of premium life insurance

-- Get back all or most of your premiums if you outlive the term duration and haven’t let the policy lapse
+- Get back most or all of your premiums if you outlive the term duration and haven’t let the policy lapse

 - Premiums are returned income tax-free